133caesium/COMPSCI-235-Lab-6-People-with-DB/readme.md

 This is the repository for Lab 6 (Week 9) of COMPSCI 235 at the University of Auckland.

+In this weeks lab we will develop this simple web application further by using SQLAlchemy to integrate an SQLite Database to persist data.

 <a href="https://canvas.auckland.ac.nz/courses/60516/pages/lab-6-week-9-sqlalchemy-flask-databases">Further description and instructions for the lab can be found on the canvas page.</a>

 ## Installation